-2.6 Dissenting Shareholders.
+- 2.6 Dissenting Shareholders.
 Any holder of shares of the Merging Corporation's Common Stock issued and outstanding immediately prior to the Effective Time, with respect to which dissenters' rights, if any, are available by reason of the Merger pursuant to Section 92A.300 et seq. of the NRS, who has not voted in favor of the Merger or consented thereto in writing and who complies with the requirements of Section 92A.300 et seq. of the NRS (the "Merging Corporation Dissenting Shares") shall not be entitled to receive any shares of the Surviving Corporation's Common Stock pursuant to this ARTICLE II, unless such holder (the "Merging Corporation Dissenting Shareholder(s)") fails to perfect, effectively withdraws or loses its dissenters' rights under the NRS.
 Each Merging Corporation Dissenting Shareholder shall be entitled to receive only such rights as are granted under Section 92A.300 et seq. of the NRS.
-If any Merging Corporation Dissenting Shareholder fails to perfect, effectively withdraws or loses such dissenters' rights under the NRS.
-If any Merging Corporation Dissenting Shareholder and such holder's Merging Corporation Dissenting Shares shall thereupon be deemed to have been converted as of the Effective Time into the right to receive that class and number of shares of the Surviving Corporation's Common Stock to which such shares of Merging Corporation Common Stock are entitled pursuant to this ARTICLE II, in each case without interest.

-2.7 Process for Conversion of Shares.
-The manner of converting shares of the Merging Corporation's Common Stock into shares of the Surviving Corporation's Common Stock in accordance with this ARTICLE II shall be as follows:

-(a) From and after the Effective Time, the Surviving Corporation (either directly or through its transfer agent) shall act as exchange agent.
+If any Merging Corporation Dissenting Shareholder fails to perfect, effectively withdraws or loses such dissenters' rights under the NRS, such holder shall no longer be deemed a Merging Corporation Dissenting Shareholder and such holder's Merging Corporation Dissenting Shares shall thereupon be deemed to have been converted as of the Effective Time into the right to receive that class and number of shares of the Surviving Corporation's Common Stock to which such shares of Merging Corporation Common Stock are entitled pursuant to this ARTICLE II, in each case without interest. - 2.7 Process for Conversion of Shares.
+The manner of converting shares of the Merging Corporation's Common Stock into shares of the Surviving Corporation's Common Stock in accordance with this ARTICLE II shall be as follows: - (a) From and after the Effective Time, the Surviving Corporation (either directly or through its transfer agent) shall act as exchange agent.
 The Surviving Corporation will record and maintain an electronic register of the shares of the Surviving Corporation's Common Stock issued to each former shareholder of the Merging Corporation in connection with the Merger.
 The Surviving Corporation shall issue a statement (a "Statement") to each holder of shares of the Merging Corporation's Common Stock other than a Merging Corporation Dissenting Shareholder (each, a "Participating Shareholder") whose shares of the Merging Corporation's Common Stock were uncertificated.
-Such Statement shall notify the Participating Shareholder of the conversion of their shares of the Merging Corporation's Common Stock to shares of the Surviving Corporation's Common Stock, and shall contain the information required to be provided by the Act.
-If a Participating Shareholder's shares of the Merging Corporation in order to receive a certificate evidencing the shares of the Surviving Corporation's Common Stock, if requested by the Participating Shareholder, or a Statement, if no certificate is requested.
+Such Statement shall notify the Participating Shareholder of the conversion of their shares of the Merging Corporation's Common Stock, and shall contain the information required to be provided by the Act.
+If a Participating Shareholder's shares of the Merging Corporation's Common Stock were held in certificated form, the Participating Shareholder must surrender such certificate(s) to the Surviving Corporation in order to receive a certificate evidencing the shares of the Surviving Corporation's Common Stock, if requested by the Participating Shareholder, or a Statement, if no certificate is requested.
 Upon surrender, the certificates which represented shares of the Merging Corporation's Common Stock shall be marked "Canceled."
 Until so surrendered and exchanged, each certificate representing shares of the Merging Corporation's Common Stock immediately prior to the Merger shall evidence only a right to receive shares of the Surviving Corporation's Common Stock as provided herein, and the holders of such certificate(s) after the Effective Time shall no longer be holders of shares of the Merging Corporation's Common Stock.